-At the very least Gay Prague punches far above its weight and honestly, it kind of took us by surprise – like that of Kuala Lumpur
+Gay Prague punches far above its weight and honestly, it kind of took us by surprise – like the unexpected gay scenes of Kuala Lumpur

-.
-Sure, we somehow expected the BDSM sex-dungeons and all-night dance parties, but the upscale cocktails bars like Dandy
+Sure, we somehow just knew that Prague would be full of BDSM sex-dungeons and all-night gay dance parties, but the refined cocktail bars like Dandy

-(whose bartenders are worth stopping by for alone) or the almost post-gay The Bourgeois Pig
+(whose sexy bartenders are worth stopping by for alone) and almost post-gay cafes such as The Bourgeois Pig

-coffee & vinyl bar came as a total surprise.
-Czech Republic society is tolerant and largely atheist, and an average gay traveler here should not expect any discrimination above and beyond that of other major European cities.
-Currently, the Czech Republic is discussing repealing a ban on same-sex marriage and we were pleasantly surprised to learn recent polls showed 75 percent of people here now believe that same-sex couples should be able to marry.
+Czech society is tolerant and largely atheist, and an average gay traveler here should not expect any discrimination above and beyond that of other major European cities.
+Even better – the Czech Republic is currently discussing repealing a ban on same-sex marriage and we were pleasantly surprised to learn recent polls showed 75 percent of people here now believe that same-sex couples should be able to marry.
+Halleloo

 If you’re wondering the best time to visit Gay Prague we would humbly suggest August timed with the fabulous Prague Pride